bsandma1/Project_Euler_1_to_100/README.md

-# Project_Euler_1_to_100
+# Project_Euler
-My attempts at the first 100 Project Euler problems with Python
+My attempts at the Project Euler problems with Python